Features of the Modern Agreement For Rewards and Equity (MARE): Phantom Stock

 Award Type

 Generally, there are two types of phantom stock awards: “full value” and “appreciation-only” and this is the case within the MARE.
-Appreciation-only award require a company valuation as they track the value of the award between the date it is granted and the future triggering event.
+Appreciation-only awards require a company valuation as they track the value of the award between the date it is granted and the future triggering event.
 For example, if you award an employee 2% of full value phantom stock and the business sells for $1,000,000, assuming the triggering event is the sale the employee will receive a cash bonus equivalent to 2% of the sale price (~$20,000).

 Learn more about full value and appreciation-only awards here.